Dr. des. Vera-Simone Schulz

 Postdoctoral Research Associate

 Vera-Simone Schulz is an art historian working at the crossroads of African, Islamic and European art histories and postdoctoral research associate at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut in Florence, Italy.
 She studied art history, philosophy and Russian literature in Berlin, Moscow and Damascus, holds a PhD in art history from Humboldt-Universität zu Berlin, and undertook extensive fieldwork in the Middle East, North and Sub-Saharan Africa.
 Her research has been supported by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes), the German Academic Exchange Service (DAAD), the German Research Foundation (DFG), and the Bard Graduate Center in New York City, among others.
 Between 2014 and 2018, she was academic coordinator of the international research project “Networks: Textile Arts and Textility in a Transcultural Perspective (4th-17th Cent.)”, funded by the German Research Foundation.
-Since 2021, she is co-PI of the international research project “Material Migrations: Mamluk Metalwork across Afro-Eurasia”, funded by the Gerda Henkel Foundation (together with Gertrude Aba Mansah Eyifa-Dzidzienyo, Jacopo Gnisci and Raymond Silverman), and co-PI of the international research project “The Ecology of Ceramics in Coastal Architectural Heritage” in collaboration with Soumyen Bandyopadhyay, funded by the HSS Faculty Research Development Fund of the Faculty of Architecture, University of Liverpool, since 2022.
+Since 2021, she is PI of the international research project “Material Migrations: Mamluk Metalwork across Afro-Eurasia”, funded by the Gerda Henkel Foundation (together with Gertrude Aba Mansah Eyifa-Dzidzienyo, Jacopo Gnisci and Raymond Silverman), and co-PI of the international research project “The Ecology of Ceramics in Coastal Architectural Heritage” in collaboration with Soumyen Bandyopadhyay, funded by the HSS Faculty Research Development Fund of the Faculty of Architecture, University of Liverpool, since 2022.

-While her doctoral dissertation and first book manuscript on Florence and Tuscany in their Mediterranean and global entanglements already went beyond the common geographical framework of art historical analyses concerned with Italy and the Islamic world by bringing also material from Africa south of the Sahara (Nigeria, Ghana, Angola, Kongo and coastal East Africa) into the discussion, her habilitation and second book project moves from Florence as one of the traditional centers of art history to the Swahili coast, that is to an area that has not only been traditionally at the very periphery of the field, but that – particularly with regard to the time period before 1800 – has also been almost exclusively studied by archaeologists and anthropologists.
+While her doctoral thesis and first book manuscript on Florence and Tuscany in their Mediterranean and global entanglements already went beyond the common geographical framework of art historical analyses concerned with Italy and the Islamic world by bringing also material from Africa south of the Sahara (Nigeria, Ghana, Angola, Kongo and coastal East Africa) into the discussion, her habilitation and second book project moves from Florence as one of the traditional centers of art history to the East African coast, questioning and contributing to the overcoming of traditional notions of periphery and center in the discipline of art history.

 - Transcultural interactions at the crossroads of Islamic, African and European art histories